Canon 1200D vs Sony A5000

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the A5000 offers substantially better image quality than the 1200D (overall score 16 points higher).
 The advantage is based on 1.9 bits higher color depth, 1.7 EV in additional dynamic range, and 0.6 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Feature comparison: Canon 1200D vs Sony A5000

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the 1200D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the A5000 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon 1200D and Sony A5000 in connection with corresponding information for a sample of similar cameras.

 |Canon 1200D»||optical||n||3.0||460||fixed||n||4000||3.0||Y||n||Canon 1200D|